 Tajikistan UNHCR protests further Afghan deportations

-This is a summary of what was said by UNHCR spokesperson Rupert Colville – to whom quoted text may be attributed – at the press briefing, on 22 November 2002, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Rupert Colville – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 UNHCR is very concerned following the deportation by the government of Tajikistan last week of five Afghans, all persons of concern to the UN refugee agency.
 The five Afghans were deported on 16 November.
 We learned from their families, whom they managed to call from Afghanistan.
 Authorities recently detained more than 30 Afghans who were picked up on the streets of Dushanbe and from their homes on 9 November and kept in detention while their documents were examined.
 Among those Afghans initially detained but released were two minors and two men undergoing medical treatment, one for diabetes and the other recovering following a recent operation.